evestera/gradle-depsize-plugin/README.md

 ### Filtering

-Note: Currently only dependencies listed as direct dependencies will be recognized.
 Use dependency name without group.

 E.g. showing only `guava` from the above
 (from `implementation("com.google.guava:guava:29.0-jre")` in the `build.gradle.kts`)